mattiaquaranta/counter/README.md

 -   _decrease value_ sets the value that decrements the counter.
 By default is 1;
 -   _increment value_ sets the value that increments the counter.
 By default is 1.

-At the bottom of the section there is the -reset button- which returns the values ​​to their default value
+At the bottom of the section there is the reset button which returns the values ​​to their default value.

+## Try it!

+You can try the application <a href="https://helpful-hotteok-93d7ed.netlify.app/">here</a>.